tedconn/go-blockchain/README.md

 ## go blockchain

 A basic blockchain implementation in Go.
+I basically just did this to get familiar with concurrency in go.